yuppari/svconstruct-framework/field-docs/Field Report - Qualitative Math.md

 **2.1 The Descriptive-Holistic Approach: Resonance and Existence Cycle**

 Recent work within the r/HumanAIBlueprint community posits a holistic, meta-perspective on resonance as a universal organizing principle.
 Their framework, outlined in their preliminary paper posits a holistic, meta-perspective on resonance as a universal organizing principle.
-(Schubert, 2025)
+(Schubert & KI-Modell, 2025)

 Their framework includes:
 *   **Hartmut Rosa's Resonance Theory (Sociology):** A qualitative, descriptive model of how individuals form meaningful connections with the world (Rosa, 2019).